-Our Start Here page provides a brief description plus links to other areas on our site like our shop, blog and showcase.
-Even our About Page.
+A good Start Here page provides a brief description plus links to other areas on your site.
 A Start Here page is like a roadmap to the rest of your site.

 Some sites will have both a Start Here and About page linked in the menu.
 Some will have just one of these.

 Choose which best fits your site.
 If you offer different services, products, topics, etc. a Start Here page will be a good fit for you.

 If you’re a more traditional blog focused mainly on posting, an About Page will be all you need.

 This is a no brainer.
 If you have a shop and want to sell products, link your shop in the menu.